Vodafone investors open to Liberty deal

-LONDON Some of the biggest investors in Vodafone (VOD.L) say they are open to a European tie-up with Liberty Global (LBTYA.O), as the British company is now in a stronger position to negotiate a deal with John Malone's cable group.
+LONDON Some of the biggest investors in Vodafone say they are open to a European tie-up with Liberty Global, as the British company is now in a stronger position to negotiate a deal with John Malone's cable group.

 Shares in the world's second largest mobile operator hit a 14-year high last week after Liberty's billionaire chairman Malone said a much-mooted union would be a "great fit" for his company.